Common preperiodic points for quadratic polynomials: Introduction

 There are other natural height pairings that one could consider for $c_1, c_2\in \Qbar$.
 For example, Kawaguchi and Silverman study

 for any pair of maps $f,g: \P^1\to\P^1$ defined over $\Qbar$ \cite{Kawaguchi:Silverman:pairing}.
 As a consequence of arithmetic equidistribution, we see that

 Indeed, along any infinite (non-repeating) sequence $x_n \in \P^1(\Qbar)$ for which $\hat{h}_f(x_n) \to 0$, we have by equidistribution that $\hat{h}_g(x_n) \to \< f, g\>$ \cite[Theorem 1]{PST:pairing}.
 Such sequences always exist (the preperiodic points of $f$ will have height 0), so we obtain \eqref{upper KS}.
-We do not know if a similar inequality holds in the reverse direction.
+We do not know if a similar inequality always holds in the reverse direction for any pair of maps.
 However, as a corollary of Theorem \ref{pairingbound}, we have

 \begin{theorem} There exist constants $\alpha, C>0$ so that

 for all $c_1, c_2 \in \Qbar$. \end{theorem}

 \begin{proof} From \cite[Theorem 1]{Kawaguchi:Silverman:pairing}, we have $[f_{c_1},f_{c_2}]_{KS} \leq \kappa_1 (h(c_1) + h(c_2)) + \kappa_2$ for constants $\kappa_1, \kappa_2$ depending only on the degrees of the maps, and the definition of the Weil height shows that $h(c_1) + h(c_2) \leq 2 h(c_1, c_2)$.
 The lower bound of the theorem then follows immediately from the lower bound in Theorem \ref{pairingbound}. \end{proof}